tim-gromeyer/VoiceAssistant/README.md

 # VoiceAssistant

-This is a resource-efficient voice assistant that is still in the early stages of development but already functional.
+Resource-efficient and customizable voice assistant that is still in the early stages of development but already functional.

 ## Table of Contents